processity/dreamhouse-audicity/TUTORIAL.md

 ### Dreamhouse and New Features

 Dreamhouse has a number of custom features that were designed to show developers how to build features on the Salesforce platform.
 These consist of the Property object to track houses for sale and the Broker object, which represent the members of the Sales team.
-In the `dreamhouse-audicity` app, we’ve added some new features to illustrate Audicity's data history and tracing capabilities.
+In the `dreamhouse-audicity` app, we’ve added some new features to illustrate Processity Data History's data history and tracing capabilities.
 These include:

 -   A relationship field to the Property custom object in the Campaign object so that the property marketing team can run campaigns around properties that are being sold.
 -   A trigger on the Property record called `PropertyTrigger` which ensures every property record has a main campaign for its promotions.